Year of Call: 2011

-- R (on the application of Uber London LImtied and others) v Transport for London EWHC 435 (Admin).
-Tim apepared in the High Court in this high profile judicial review challenging the lawfulness of a number of recent changes to the licensing regime introduced by TfL (as a junior to Martin Chamberlain QC).
-Both parties have sought permission to appeal to the Court of Appeal.
+- R (on the application of Uber London Limited and others) v Transport for London EWHC 435 (Admin).
+Tim appeared in the High Court in this high profile judicial review challenging the lawfulness of a number of recent changes to the Private Hire licensing regime introduced by TfL (as a junior to Martin Chamberlain QC).
+Both parties have obtained permission to appeal to the Court of Appeal.

 - R (Lutfur Rahman) v Local Government Election Court (CO/3413/2015).
 Instructed to appear on behalf of Mr Rahman before the Divisional Court in this challenge to the decision of the Election Court stripping him of the right to stand as a candidate in forthcoming elections (as a junior to Paul Bowen QC).